Meta Platforms, Inc. (NASDAQ:META) CEO Mark Zuckerberg Sells 31,493 Shares

 - On Monday, February 26th, Mark Zuckerberg sold 77,412 shares of Meta Platforms stock.
 The stock was sold at an average price of $483.34, for a total value of $37,416,316.08.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, March 26th.
-Investors of record on Thursday, February 22nd will be paid a dividend of $0.50 per share.
-This represents a $2.00 annualized dividend and a yield of 0.40%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, March 26th.
+Shareholders of record on Thursday, February 22nd will be issued a $0.50 dividend.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 0.39%.
 The ex-dividend date is Wednesday, February 21st.
 Meta Platforms’s payout ratio is 13.42%.

-A number of equities analysts have commented on the stock.
-Royal Bank of Canada lifted their price objective on shares of Meta Platforms from $400.00 to $565.00 and gave the stock an “outperform” rating in a research note on Friday, February 2nd.
-TD Cowen upped their price objective on Meta Platforms from $415.00 to $500.00 and gave the company an “outperform” rating in a research report on Friday, February 2nd.
-JPMorgan Chase & Co. lifted their target price on Meta Platforms from $420.00 to $535.00 and gave the stock an “overweight” rating in a report on Friday, February 2nd.
-Raymond James increased their price target on Meta Platforms from $450.00 to $550.00 and gave the company a “strong-buy” rating in a report on Friday, February 2nd.
-Finally, Evercore ISI boosted their price objective on shares of Meta Platforms from $425.00 to $550.00 and gave the company an “outperform” rating in a research report on Friday, February 2nd.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating, thirty-nine have given a buy rating and two have given a strong buy rating to the stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $496.35.
+META has been the topic of several research analyst reports.
+JPMorgan Chase & Co. boosted their price objective on Meta Platforms from $420.00 to $535.00 and gave the stock an “overweight” rating in a research report on Friday, February 2nd.
+Raymond James upped their price target on Meta Platforms from $450.00 to $550.00 and gave the company a “strong-buy” rating in a research report on Friday, February 2nd.
+Wedbush upped their price target on Meta Platforms from $420.00 to $520.00 and gave the company an “outperform” rating in a research report on Friday, February 2nd.
+Sanford C. Bernstein upped their price target on Meta Platforms from $435.00 to $535.00 and gave the company an “outperform” rating in a research report on Friday, February 2nd.
+Finally, Stifel Nicolaus upped their price target on Meta Platforms from $405.00 to $527.00 and gave the company a “buy” rating in a research report on Friday, February 2nd.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating, thirty-nine have issued a buy rating and two have issued a strong buy rating to the company.
+According to data from MarketBeat, Meta Platforms currently has an average rating of “Moderate Buy” and a consensus target price of $496.35.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.